aptos-labs/aptos-core/aptos-move/framework/aptos-token/doc/token.md

 # Module `0x3::token`

-This module provides the foundation for Tokens.
-Checkout our developer doc on our token standard https://aptos.dev/standards
+This module provides the foundation for Tokens.<br/> Checkout our developer doc on our token standard https://aptos.dev/standards

 -  [Struct `Token`](#0x3_token_Token)